Dennis Osadebe: Modern Magic

 Image © KÖNIG GALERIE

-KÖNIG LONDON brings you Modern Magic, Nigerian artist Dennis Osadebe's first exhibition with the KÖNIG GALERIE, closing July 16, 2022.
-Comprising 10 new acrylic and archival ink paintings on canvas, the exhibition explores the themes and messaging surrounding black magic and its history.
+KÖNIG LONDON brings you Modern Magic, Nigerian artist Dennis Osadebe's first exhibition with the KÖNIG GALERIE, closing July 16, 2022, a collection of 10 new acrylic and archival ink paintings on canvas.

 Tickets can be arranged by appointment, Friday- Saturday 1-6pm.